Recovering Passwords for Mobile Data

 Passware Kit acquires full iOS backups from iCloud if Apple ID credentials are known.
-The backups are downloaded in iTunes format (readable by Apple software and Oxygen Forensic Suite Passware Analyst) and plain readable format.
-All versions of iOS, including the latest 11.x, are supported.
+The backups are downloaded in iTunes format (readable by Apple software and Oxygen Forensic Suite Passware Analyst) and in a plain readable format.
+All versions of iOS, including the latest 13.x, are supported.

 Below are the steps to acquire an iOS backup from iCloud.

 - On the Start Page click Mobile Forensics, then choose the iCloud Backup option

 - Enter your iCloud login.
 Both Apple ID and password should be entered as shown on the screen below: